williamverdolini/williamverdolini.github.com/_posts/umbracomacros/2015-02-02-umbmacro-setup.md

 ####Set-up####
 Before to start, some steps in order to make working the <a href="https://github.com/williamverdolini/Umbraco-CustomMacros" target="_blank">shared code</a>.

-1. Download or fork the project.
+1. Download or fork <a href="https://github.com/williamverdolini/Umbraco-CustomMacros" target="_blank">the repository</a>.
 2. Build and run.
 The web.config is setup in order to launch Umbraco Installer for a fresh new Umbraco application
 3. follow the standard Installation Wizard.
 The project is tested on MS SQL Server 2008 R2 (but I don't see problems if you use some later version).
 4. At the last step of wizard choose to NOT install a starter kit